Delhi's Food As Seen With a Historical Lens (Wine & Dine Magazine)

 But it was only when I dined with William Dalrymple, historian and author of bestsellers like City of Djinns and The Last Mughals, that I realised I was merely scratching the surface.
 We spoke about what the Mughals ate in their durbaars and how it was miles apart from what is now sold as Mughlai food in the lanes of Jama Masjid.

 This story is close to my heart because it attempts to peek into the heart of a city that I love.
 It is but an attempt to pique your curiosity such that you itch to book your tickets and go taste all that the city has to offer.
-Available only in print as of now, do pick up a copy of the magazine if you're in Singapore.
-I will update the online link when it is archived on their website.
+Read the article here.

 PS- This is also the first print story where my photographs were used and ooh-aah(ed) over ;)